 Translator, part of Azure Cognitive Services, is a cloud-based machine translation service supporting 90 languages and dialects.
 Translator can be used to build applications, websites, tools, or any solution requiring multi-language support.

 Built for business, Translator is a proven, customizable, and scalable technology for machine translation.
-Translator technology powers translation features across Microsoft products, including Microsoft Translator apps for Android, iOS and Windows, Microsoft Office, Edge, SharePoint, Yammer, Visual Studio, Bing, and Skype.
+Translator technology powers translation features across Microsoft products, including Microsoft Translator app for Android and iOS, Microsoft Office, Edge, SharePoint, Yammer, Visual Studio, Bing, and Skype.
 Simply integrate translation into web, desktop, or mobile applications, using industry standard REST technology, Translator provides a rich functionality set for any developer.
 Learn more about machine translation and how Translator works.

 Translator also comes equipped with additional features to provide increased value in multilingual apps and workflows: transliteration and bilingual dictionary.